Women and Children Services

 St. Bernards provides classes each month for expecting parents.
 The birth of your baby is exciting as well as an adjustment.
 It is never too early to schedule your prenatal classes.
 To register for these classes or to learn more about them visit our calendar or call (870) 207-7300.

 Get ready for Baby 101.
-Join us for a night of higher learning for parents-to-be during Baby College.
+It is a Higher learning for parents to be!
+Join us for a night of higher learning for parents-to-be during Baby State.
 This event is free to the community and no registration is required.
 Choose from several dates:

 - August 11, 2015